TEMP0ST/temp0st.github.io/_posts/2021-04-21-digital-mapping-for-non-programmers.md

 ![](https://i.imgur.com/lpjcRAg.jpg)

 Today maps are everywhere you look.
 We use maps to find restaurants, roads, directions to places, countries, population, and weather.
+Maps can visualise a lot of data quickly and effectively.

 ![](https://i.imgur.com/tQNXV9i.jpg)

-Maps help us to learn about our world.
-Digital maps  are created using *spatial data*.
-Spatial data is data that has a locational component that is connected to some place on Earth.
+The use of maps has to do with the visual representation of space.
+Digital maps  are created using *spatial data*, that is data that has a locational component that is connected to some place on Earth.

 ![](https://i.imgur.com/xNN1HOo.png)